digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dd>Denne egenskab angiver lokal identifikator for datasættet.</dd>
 <dt>Anvendelsesnote (en)</dt>
 <dd>This property refers to a secondary identifier of the Dataset, such as MAST/ADS[1], DataCite[2], DOI[3], EZID[4] or W3ID[5].</dd>
+<dt>Definition (da)</dt>
+<dd>adms:identifier anvendes til at forbinde enhver ressource til en instans af adms:Identifier, som udgør dens rækkevidde</dd>
 <dt>Definition (en)</dt>
-<dd>adms:identifier is used to link any resource to an instance of adms:Identifier which is its rangeadms:identifier anvendes til at forbinde enhver ressource til en instans af adms:Identifier, som udgør dens rækkevidde</dd>
+<dd>adms:identifier is used to link any resource to an instance of adms:Identifier which is its range</dd>
 <dt>Multiplicitet</dt>
 <dd>0..*</dd>
 <dt>Kravniveau</dt>